 Oklahoma State @

 Kansas State @

-Tie Breaker: How many total yards of offense will Alabama get against Ohio State?
+Tie Breaker: How many total yards of offense will Alabama get against Michigan State?

 View My Picks

 View All Entries